 Well, you might think that it’s not worth getting into that trouble, but, it is indeed possible!
 So how to manage your online reputation by leveraging netizens who complain about your services or products as a strategic opportunity?

 If detractors get noticed, it is often for a reason.
 Perhaps at some point in their customer journey, they had an unsatisfactory experience with your brand.
 So, in order to get them back into your customer journey, you need to rebuild trust with these profiles.

 If you contact them and solve their problem the right way, it is possible to make them your biggest brand advocates, as their voices are often powerful in their community. 💪

-Good news, fully-equipped social listening service providers like Digimind Social easily integrate with leading CRM platforms like Hubspot and Salesforce.
-So, linking detractors to your CRM tool will allow you to follow up, calm consumer frustrations in a timely manner and, most importantly, humanize the way in which your brand interacts with your customers.
+The good news, fully-equipped social listening service providers like Digimind Social easily integrate with leading CRM platforms like Hubspot and Salesforce.
+So, linking detractors to your CRM tool will allow you to follow up, calm consumer frustrations in a timely manner, and, most importantly, humanize the way in which your brand interacts with your customers.

 Now you know the ways to explore a social listening tool that will help you in maximizing your online reputation management.
 Remember that you should analyze your company's environment on social networks, analyze your campaign from start to finish, and then keep an eye on your mentions to prevent potential crises.